silverjuke/silverjuke/docs/user-guide.md

   - Text, that is identical in each record, is entered directly.

-  - Text that contains information you want to copy to another field is entered as a <info>-placeholder, where "info" must be replaced by the name of the destination field.
+  - Text that contains information you want to copy to another field is entered as a info-placeholder, where "info" must be replaced by the name of the destination field.
 The easiest way to enter these placeholders is to use the Insert-button.